-When you’re living in Bangkok, it’s important to think a lot further ahead than your travel insurance (although I switched to these guys and I’m glad I did).
+When you’re living in Bangkok, it’s important to think a lot further ahead than your travel insurance (although I switched over, read my SafetyWing review here).
 As a long-term resident of Bangkok, try to find a policy that’s tailored towards expats living in Thailand, so you can protect yourself from any bigger medical bills that might come around due to extended medical treatment.

 I have had dental work and more serious medical work done in Thailand.
 The Thais also looked after my eyes after an awful accident in Argentina, you’re in good hands here, especially as an expat (with money and decent travel insurance) living in Bangkok.

 If you’re trying to wean yourself off the delicious Thai street food, you’ll find a good number of grocery stores and markets to buy fresh produce.
 Where you do your weekly shopping will often depend on your own budget, tastes and where you’ve settled in the city.